Fear, vitriol, anxiety: How school reopening plans unravelled for a second time

 It became a lightning rod for the fear and anxiety among members over the planned reopening of schools for special needs pupils.

-Rarely in the history of education in Ireland has there been an issue which has been so polarised.
+Rarely in the history of education in Ireland has there been an issue which has been so polarising.

-The Department of Education, on one side, was determined to reopen special education for vulnerable pupils; on the other, unions insisted that it is not safe for their members to return.
+The Department of Education, on one side, was determined to reopen special education for vulnerable pupils; on the other, unions insisted that it was not safe for their members to return.

 On the sidelines, families of up to 18,000 children with disabilities have watched on, hoping for a resolution.